websiteinspiration/bugsplat.rb/entries/checkup.md

 Keeping your Stripe system up to date with the latest API changes can be a daunting task.
 Stripe moves fast and sometimes a new feature comes along that would benefit your business, but you never have the time to get it installed.
 Sometimes the Rails security team releases an urgent patch, but you're in Tahiti and can't apply it right away.
 Once a year your SSL certificates need to be rolled over.
 Are you on top of that?

 Small, regular, cheap updates to your application will keep it humming along without the huge expense of big-bang upgrades every few years.
+Stripe Checkup is designed with that in mind.

+**There are only five Stripe Checkup slots avaiable**, so if this sounds interesting keep reading.
+There's an application form toward the bottom.

 ## Who this is for

-Stripe Checkup is not for every business, but you might want to apply if any of these things sound like you:
+Stripe Checkup is not for every business, but you might want to [apply](/checkup-apply) if any of these things sound like you:

 * You're a small to mid-sized business that uses Stripe and Rails
 * You have subscription customers bringing in revenue but don't have an in-house staff to keep up with security updates and Stripe's API changes.